 The internet and digital technology is even changing politics

-In the last US Presidential elction, Barack Obama harnessed the power of social media and email to engage millions of supporters and raise money, breaking previous fundraising records.
+In his last US Presidential elction, Barack Obama harnessed the power of social media and email to engage millions of supporters and raise money, breaking previous fundraising records.
 That innovative campaign enabled him to become the most powerful man in the free world, and to show the world the atrocities being committed.

 It allowed the disenchanted in the Middle East and Asia to use social media to mobilise hundreds of thousands of people onto the streets and topple dictatorships.